A Class A bunny boiler

 Watts was charged and later released on bail.
 In an effort to discourage any further false statements, a bail condition was imposed that she was not allowed to contact the police unless it was an emergency.

 But Watts was not deterred.
-In January, she sent the investigating officer a text message pretending to be a third party had knowledge of extensive offending by A, including sexual violations, stalking, computer hacking, intimidation, wilful damage, gang interference and cat theft.
+In January, she sent the investigating officer a text message pretending to be a third party who had knowledge of extensive offending by A, including sexual violations, stalking, computer hacking, intimidation, wilful damage, gang interference and cat theft.

 This led to her being charged with breach of a protection order.